 4 Corner Game

-For identifying types of sentences, each anchor chart should have one punctuation mark or the name of one type of sentence.
+Each anchor chart should have one specific punctuation mark or the name of one type of sentence (declarative, interrogative, imperative, exclamatory).

-It is super-easy and a great way to incorporate movement into your lessons.
+This is a super-easy activity, but a great way to incorporate movement into your lessons.

 Sentence Cut & Paste